submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.14.8 (June 28, 2024)

+* Reduced and restricted the RBAC permissions for the various Submariner components to only what is actually needed to reduce any potential attack surface.

 ## v0.15.4 (June 27, 2024)

 * Reduced and restricted the RBAC permissions for the various Submariner components to only what is actually needed to reduce any